 One of the politicians who made such a pledge was Chicago Alderman Joe Moreno, whose district in Chicago was scheduled to receive a Chick-fil-A. According to a Tuesday news release by The Civil Rights Agenda, a Chicago-based lesbian, gay, bisexual and transgender advocacy group, the charitable arm of Chick-fil-A pledged not to support groups that oppose same-sex marriage in negotiations concerning a Chicago franchise.

-WinShare promised in a letter to Moreno that "Chick-fil-A will no longer give money to anti-gay organizations and that they have clarified
+WinShare promised in a letter to Moreno that "Chick-fil-A will no longer give money to anti-gay organizations and that they have clarified in an internal document that the company will treat every person equally, regardless of sexual orientation," TCRA announced, adding that company executives said the same in face-to-face meetings.

 The company did not confirm or deny its charitable organization's statement when approached by the Internet news source Buzzfeed, with a spokesman instead giving a statement saying "We have no agenda, policy or position against anyone."